 Getting the shot when there’s no time

-Just before things started to become serious here in the UK, I was away for a few days with my biz besties.
+Just before the pandemic hit, I was away for a few days with my biz besties.
 We’d planned it a long time in advance and, aside from catching up with some of my favourite women, we had a lot of work planned.
 Including photography to update their social media accounts and websites.
 Two of them are working on a project together, but live in different countries, so it was really important to get photos of them together.

 It was the afternoon of our second day and all was going fine, until Michelle received word that Germany was closing its borders the next morning at 8am.
 She’d travelled by car from Germany via Eurotunnel, so had to change her ticket and get moving really quickly.